tytydraco/yessleep/out/Its_been_four_years_since_I_April_fooled_my_whole_school_Im_not_quarantined_Im_dead.md

 They were the usual suspects.
 Luke was getting emotional, his voice breaking.
 He was trying to speak, tripping over his words.
 The poor guy was getting red in the cheeks, eyes filling with tears.

 “You don't care.”
 Luke said, his voice breaking into a sob.
 The lights in the cafeteria bathed him in a sickly golden glow, and once again, I could see his infected self bleeding through.
 I saw his skeletal grin, bright red oozing down his chin.
-The lights flickered above him.
+The bulbs flickered above him.

 “You're a fucking psycho.”